KasparEtter/ef1p/pages/email/email.md

   Emails and account passwords couldn't be secured in transit for more than a decade.
   Once [Transport Layer Security (TLS)](/internet/#transport-layer-security) became popular, existing protocols were retrofitted so that all communication could be encrypted and authenticated.
-  All the protocols were extended to support [Explicit TLS](#implicit-tls-versus-explicit-tls) but all of them require [different commands](#libressl-doesnt-support-managesieve) to activate TLS, which makes it difficult to use some of them from the [command-line interface](#command-line-interface).
+  All the protocols were extended to support [Explicit TLS](#implicit-tls-versus-explicit-tls), but all of them require [different commands](#libressl-doesnt-support-managesieve) to activate TLS, which makes it difficult to use some of them from the [command line](#command-line-interface).
   The introduction of protocol variants which use [Implicit TLS](#implicit-tls-versus-explicit-tls) required [additional port numbers](#port-numbers), which confuses ordinary users even more.
   Since mail servers don't know whether other mail servers support TLS, the communication between